-Stainless steel is constructed of multiple layers of metals with chromium and nickel as the main components but may include iron, carbon, and smaller percentages of others like copper.
-Stainless steel makes up the outer finish that has contact with the food.
+- Stainless steel is constructed of multiple layers of metals with chromium and nickel as the main components but may include iron, carbon, and smaller percentages of others like copper.
+Stainless steel comprises the cooking surface in contact with the food.

 Stainless steel won’t stain with repeated use.
-It may however show white discoloring, which can be removed.
-This is a topic I aim to cover – why your stainless steel pans discolor (and what to do).
+It’s also resistant to scratches.
+It may however show discoloring, which can be removed.
+This is a topic I cover – why your stainless steel pans discolor (and what to do).

 Quality is important in both types of cookware.
 Lower quality stainless steel won’t perform as well as multi-ply cookware made of high-quality stainless steel.
 Look for the grade, which is the fraction stamped on the bottom of the cookware.

 As I wrote in my article about choosing the healthiest cookware: “For stainless steel cookware, 18/8 and 18/10 are best, as they are the least likely grades to leach into food.
 The first number (18) indicates the chromium amount and the other the nickel portion.”

 Premium 5-ply stainless is high quality.
 This stainless clad skillet is from Made In Cookware.
 To find out more, click image.